 Kept mesh on the market by a series of events.

 The events listed below culminated in plaintiff’s attorneys proving abdominal sacral colpopexy was a better, safer alternative procedure to Pleivc Organ Prolapse repair through the vagina in bellwether trials in the U.S. District Court for the Southern District of West Virginia.
+IT IS NOT SAFER!

 January 2012: The FDA’s CDRH issues 522 orders to 33 companies for 99 products they must begin clinical trials testing their synthetic surgical mesh products for safety and efficacy.

 April 2012: Dr. John Miklos and Dr. Robert Moore hold doctor conference in Atlanta.
-Henry Garrard III is only attorney speaker on the agenda.
-Topic of speech, how doctors can avoid legal liability when implanting mesh

 April 12, 2012 Mass Torts Made Perfect Panel